Karen Liot Hill: Executive Council of New Hampshire

 Liot Hill was elected to the Executive Council of New Hampshire in November 2024 with 57% percent of the vote, beating perennial candidate Republican Kim Strathdee.
 Liot Hill was endorsed by the Planned Parenthood New Hampshire Action Fund.
 Liot Hill missed two deadlines for her campaign finance reports, October 30 and November 13, 2024, respectively, and eventually filed them with the New Hampshire Secretary of State's office on December 12, 2024.
 Late filings are not uncommon in New Hampshire.

 On August 14, 2025, Joseph Sweeney, the third-highest ranking Republican in the New Hampshire House, launched an effort to impeach Liot Hill, claiming she improperly used her office to help a private law firm recruit clients.
 Liot Hill has said she has been targeted because she is the sole Democrat on the Executive Council, and that referring a constituent to a third party is not unusual for councilors.

 Political views

 In 2019, Liot Hill stated that she had gone without health insurance for almost 10 years because she finds it unaffordable.
 Liot Hill is a supportive ally of the LGBTQ+ community and an advocate for abortion rights.
+As County Treasurer, she prioritized the responsible use of taxpayer dollars, and prudent oversight of county fiscal matters.

+As Executive Councilor, Karen has identified abortion rights, housing, childcare, public education, and climate change as her priority issues.
+She credits the death of her mother due to cervical cancer, when Karen was six years old, as the reason for her support for women's health funding.